cocos-creator/docs-3d-deprecated/en/editor/preview/preview-guid.md

 Please refer to the [Introduction To The Build Process](../publish/build-guide.md) documentation for additional details about how `settings.js` is generated.

-### Resources Loading 404
+### Assets Loading with a 404

-Usually, this is caused by resource loss or import failure.
-Please **use the missing resource uuid to search in the editor's assets panel**.
-If no resources are found, usually the resource is lost.
-You need to modify the scene or resource using the resource.
-If resources are found, you can try to re-import.
+Usually, this is caused by asset loss or import failure.
+Please **use the missing asset uuid to search in the editor's assets panel**.
+If no assets are found, usually the asset is lost.
+You need to modify the scene or asset using the assets.
+If assets are found, you can try to re-import.